zbouvier/SplattyBird-Tutorial/README.md

 #### Using images in Splat ECS

-To start using images in splat it is as easy as adding them to the /src/images/ directory and then naming them in /src/data/images.json
+To start using images in splat it is as easy as adding them to the /src/images/ folder and then naming them in /src/data/images.json

 First download the assets pack for this game here: <link>
-Unzip splatformer_assets_pack.zip and you will find two folders, images, and sounds.
+Download [splatformer_assets_pack.zip](https://github.com/SplatJS/Splatformer-Tutorial/raw/master/splatformer_assets_pack.zip) and unzip it, you will find two folders, images, and sounds.

 Copy all of the images into your game `/src/images/` then open up /src/data/images.json.
-Here you will find an empty JSON object, we need to add images so the game can know where they are, and so we can give them names.
-It might be eisiest to add all of the images now, the JSON file should then look like this:
+Here you will find an empty JSON object `{}`, we need to add images so the game can know where they are, and so we can give them names.
+It might be easiest to add all of the images now, the JSON file should then look like this:

 ``` json
 {